bayyangjie/Banking-Loans-Analysis/README.md

 # About the datasets
 The dataset consists of 4 tables: <br>

-Banking - Clients personal details and financial profile information Banking Relationship - Types of banking relationship the client has with the bank Gender
+Banking - Clients personal details and financial profile information <br>

+Banking Relationship - Types of banking relationship the client has with the bank <br>

+Gender <br>

-Investment Advisor
+Investment Advisor <br>

 The 'Banking' dataset is the primary table that contains the most details.
-The information in the other tables served as reference when performing the data processing with PowerBI DAX.
+The information in the other three tables serve as a reference for mapping the ID values in the visualizations.

 # Tools Utilized
 Power BI Desktop